ShayanTheNerd/ShayanTheNerd/README.md

 <br />
 <br />

-I'm a front-end web developer and programmer.
-Fluent in both Persian and English, I enjoy working with diverse clients and colleagues.
-I'm constantly improving my skills and knowledge, and currently work as a freelance web developer; while also being open to remote positions and joining in-person teams when possible.
-Let's connect and bring your web projects to life!
+I'm a passionate front-end web developer and optimization enthusiast fluent in both Persian and English.
+While my primary goal is to consistantly improve my skills and expand my knowledge, I currently work as a freelance web developer, not only crafting seamless user experiences but also fine-tuning website performance for optimal results.
+In addition, I take pleasure in sharing my expertise with fellow developers and have been willingly contributing to various developer communities on social media platforms for about a year now.

 <br/>